Eiffo/Python_Reversal/README.md

 * [Setup](#setup)

 ## General info
-One of the solution for challange "Python Reversal" on the page CTFlearn.com
+One of the solution for challenge "Python Reversal" on the page CTFlearn.com

 ## Technologies
 Project is created with: